Atlanta ReBranding Consultant asks:

 — “Brands And Branding” (Bloomberg Press)

-Click Here for some more financial perspective on the real dollar value of branding...a blog post excerpted from "Brands And Branding."
+Click Here for some more financial perspective on the real dollar value of branding...a blog post we wrote on LinkedIn, excerpted from "Brands And Branding."